Home » Engineering » electronic & communication engineering » All about Radio (wireless) broadcasting,Transmission and reception

 1.Electromagnetic Waves

 Therefore, radio transmission utilizes electromagnetic waves.
 The waves propagate at the speed of light that allows to transmit information for long distances without using wires.
-The wavelength and the distance over which a signal can travel are determined by radio frequencies as measured in hertz, that is Hz.
+Radio frequencies, measured in hertz (Hz), determine the wavelength of a signal and the distance it can travel.

 2.Modulation